tomhoule/rfcs/grafbase/fine-grained-authorization.typ

 The general idea is authzen-based pluggable access control, with a default baked-in but customizable implementation.

 As a principle, we should push as much of the ownership and... to the users' IdP.

+== Built-in PDP with Cedar

+== Externalizing authorization with Authzen